workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 This option allows you to upload an existing Workflow RO Crate.

-For more information on how to make a workflow RO-crate, please go to [How-to-make-a-workflow-RO-crate](../How-to-make-a-workflow-RO-crate)
+For more information on how to make a workflow RO-crate, please go to the help page [How to make a workflow RO-crate](../How-to-make-a-workflow-RO-crate)

 ## Uploading the RO crate

-> TIP: Make sure that the uploaded or referenced file does not contain spaces in the filename.
+> TIP: Make sure that the uploaded or referenced file does not contain spaces in the filename and has the `.crate.zip` file extension for correct parsing of the metadata

 ## Filling in the metadata

-The next page is basically a form to gather the necessary meta data that will be inclosed in the RO-crate.
+The next page is basically a form to gather the necessary metadata that will be inclosed in the RO-crate.
 This will mostly be filled in automatically by parsing the metadata found in the RO-crate JSON-LD.
 For correct parsing make sure that the RO-crate is following the [specification](../Workflow-RO-Crate) and has the `.crate.zip` file extension.

 ### The fields:
 - **Title\***: This field is mandatory